 Posted by Nadeem Azam as Business

-The current global recession, which first started half a decade ago with the downfall of the banking industry in 2008, has seen businesses across the world face mounting challenges and a fair number have shut up shop.
-Many individuals are finding themselves being made redundant or unable to secure new employment.
-Despite this, research shows that more and more people are reinventing themselves and starting up their own companies in an attempt to maintain their standard of living.
+The global recession, which first started a decade ago in 2008 with the downfall of the banking industry, saw businesses across the world face mounting challenges and a fair number shut up shop.
+Many individuals found themselves being made redundant or unable to secure new employment.
+Research shows more and more people have reinvented themselves and started their own companies in an attempt to maintain their standard of living.

-Now that Azam Marketing is into our 16th year we’d like to think we know a thing or two about running an online business.
+Now that Azam Marketing is into our 20th year and has worked with scores of companies large and small, we’d like to think we know a thing or two about running a business.
 Azam itself has experienced many ups and downs over those years, but as a team we have stayed strong and the lessons we learned along the way have enabled us to grow a highly successful enterprise.

 We will be publishing a new series of articles in this blog offering guidance on running an online venture.
 To kick-start the series, here are our ten golden tips for any budding entrepreneur looking to start a digital business: